kgeorgak/users_template/README.md

 Proposal for templating user management

 Scope:
- * Handle user creation / lock / removal (per role)
+ * Handle user creation + authorized keys
  * Handle account/password expires for user
- * Handle sudo entries for user (per role)
+ * Handle sudo entries for user
- * Handle authorized_keys for user

 The recipe logic is driven by the user's records in the data bag.
-Data bag name is assumed to be the name of the environment and the item is "common_secrets".
+Data bag name is assumed to be the name of the environment and the item is "users".

+User creation on nodes is handle by declaring a list of groups on the node and then subscribing the user to at least one of those groups in the data bag.
+The groups that the node declares and the groups that the user subscribes to are reflected as unix groups on the nodes.
+The user is granted membership to the groups is subscribed to.
+Group declaration on the node can be like:

+node.default[<cookbook_name>]['node_groups'] = ['web', 'admin', 'test']

+'Sudo to root' priviledges are handled again by subscribing the user to at least one of the groups that the node declares.

 Some examples for data bag entries: